 Reflection Invariance.
 When extending the similarity score to the reflection invariant form in Equation (4) we obtain a ranked result shown in the lower row of Figure 7.
 A quantitative improvement of the result set can be immediately read from the tighter distribution of top similarity scores over a lower range.
-Qualitatively this is due to new high ranked objects (highlighted in blue) that particularly depict figures with an arm outreaching to the right.
+Qualitatively this is due to new high ranked objects (framed red) that particularly depict figures with an arm outreaching to the right.
 Another example is given by an alternative query for a palmette leaf (see Figure 8).
 This particular ornament type appears in multiple depictions in the search space covering two palmettes on opposite sites of the same vessel, mostly below the handles of the vessel.
 In this specific case the query finds multiple similarities on both sides of the vessel, and - due our reflection invariant descriptor - mirror symmetric correspondences within each palmette.
-This example especially demonstrates the capability of our similarity search for other
+This example especially demonstrates the capability of our similarity search for other applications, such as unsupervised object based clustering of detail images.